algosup/2023-2024-project-5-flutter-team-8/documents/management/management_artifacts.md

 - **Test Plan**
 - **User Manual**

-It was decided the KPI calculation for the documents of this project would solely rely on this function:
+It was decided the KPI calculation for the progression of the documents of this project would solely rely on this function:

 > *(current_number_of_sections / total_number_of_sections) \* 100*

-In this calculation, this is the meaning of the following variables:
+In this calculation, this is the meaning of the mentionned variables:

 - ***current_number_of_sections***: The number of sections which has its content completely done.
 - ***total_number_of_sections***: The number of already defined categories in the skeleton.
 This number can evolve over weeks.